Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The founder of the Japanese Jōdo Shinshū (浄土真宗) School of Buddhism led a life full of tribulations.

-Born an aristocrat in 1173, Shinran lost both parents early in life, a tragedy that was his first realization of the impermanence of life.
-Subsequent practice at Mount Hiel (see above) for 20 years then did not afford him enlightenment.
+Born an aristocrat in 1173, Shinran lost both parents at an early age, a tragedy that was his first realization of the impermanence of life.
+Subsequent practice at Mount Hiel (see above) for 20 years then failed to afford him enlightenment.
 Instead, he became more disillusioned than ever.

-Hōnen had by then developed the foundations for a new school of Buddhist Practice, one that emphasized possible salvation for all through the recitation of Buddha name chanting, or nembutsu (念仏).
+Hōnen had by then developed the foundations for a new school of Buddhist Practice, one that emphasized possible salvation for all through the recitation of Buddhas’ names, or nembutsu (念仏).
 While historical documents seem to indicate Shinran as only a lesser disciple of Hōnen, it is widely accepted that Shinran inherited the mantle and ministry of his new master.

 To exemplify Hōnen’s belief in possible salvation for anyone, and not just for the ordained, Shinran even married and publically ate meat.
-Both acts are unacceptable for Buddhists monks even today.
-The acts, naturally, also established a high degree of notoriety for Shinran.
+Both acts are unacceptable for Buddhist monks even today.
+The acts, naturally, then established a high degree of notoriety for Shinran.

-After the ban was lifted five years later, the self-styled religious leader did not return to the capital but instead relocated to a remote area in the Kantō region.
-13 years later, in 1224, he completed his magnum opus i.e. the Kyōgyōshinshō, which laid the foundation for the future Jōdo Shinshū school.
-Shinran passed away in 1263 at the high age of 90.
-Today, the Jōdo Shinshū, or the True Pure Land Buddhism School, is the most widely practiced branch of Buddhism in Japan.
+When the ban was lifted five years later, the self-styled Japanese religious leader did not return to the capital but instead relocated to a remote area in the Kantō region.
+13 years later in 1224, he completed his magnum opus i.e. the Kyōgyōshinshō, which laid the foundation for the future Jōdo Shinshū school.

 5. Nichiren (日蓮), Ad 1222–1282